omicsEye/deepbreaks/README.md

 5. `--anatype` or `-a` analysis type, options are `reg` for regression and `cl` for classification
 6. `--fraction` or `-fr` fraction of the main data (sequence positions) to run. it is optional, but you can enter a value between 0 and 1 to sample from the main data set.
+7. `--redundant_threshold` or `-rt` threshold for the p-value of the statistical tests to drop redundant features.
+Default value is 0.25.
+8. `--distance_threshold` or `-dth` threshold for the distance between positions to put them in clusters. features with distances <= than the threshold will be grouped together.
+Default values is 0.3.
+9. `--top_models` or `-tm` number of top models to consider for merging the results.
+Default value is 3
+10. `--plot` plot all the individual positions that are statistically significant.
+Depending on your data, this process may produce many plots.
 ## Output ##
 1. correlated positions.
 We group all the collinear positions together.
 2. models summary. list of models and their performance metrics.